-Success rates of anaesthesia with Xylestesin-A differ, depending on the type of anaesthesia and the above-mentioned factors.
+Success rates of anaesthesia with Xylestesin-A differ, depending on the kind of anaesthesia and the factors already mentioned before.
 In general, success rates of about 90% or higher may be expected after single use if the medicine is administered as indicated.
 The inferior alveolar nerve block has the greatest failure rate.
-Repeated or supplementary injections may be necessary in the event of failed anaesthesia or in the event of prolonged dental procedures and surgery.
-Particular circumstances, e.g. acute irreversible pulpitis of mandibular molars, may require special or alternative anaesthetic techniques.
-Articaine 4% with adrenaline (epinephrine) may provide better clinical efficacy in such cases as reported by different authors.
-Although Xylestesin-A is usually tolerated, adverse reactions cannot be fully excluded (see section 4.8), particularly in the event of overdose (see section 4.9).
+Repeated or supplementary injections may